turbohz/galesheet/README.md

 In both cases, the output is 32 bpp `.png` file.
 In the former, the background color will be made **transparent**.
-In the latter, the palette **index** will be the stored in the BLUE component.
+In the latter, the palette **index** will be the stored in the specified color channel (Blue by default).

 > The idea is that you'll use some kind of pixel shader to adjust the pixels to the right color